YassineSIDKI/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/project/README.md

 ## Introduction

 In this project, you will create a scalable web server in azure using Packer and Terraform.
+You will start by creating a azure image with packer, which will represents a template for your servers, and then create all other resources by terraform.
+You will do the majority of tasks via command line.
+This project is for learning purposes

 ## Getting Started